srsergiorodriguez/minigif/README.md

 gif.download(buffer); // downloads from browser
 ```

-This are all the available options (they are all optional):
+This are all the available options (they are all optional, default are shown):

 ```JavaScript
 const options = {